 In this section, you’ll either tick the box that says there’s no key deposit or the box that agrees to the landlord’s key deposit rules.

 Note: this is refundable and can’t legally be more than the cost of replacing the key.

 10. Smoking rules

 If there are special rules about smoking, then they have to follow the provincial laws.
-Also, notice that the lease doesn’t make a distinction between cannabis or tobacco smoke.
+Also note that the lease doesn’t make a distinction between cannabis or tobacco smoke.